Discover a newly approved treatment option for Alzheimer’s disease

 Discover a newly approved treatment option

-In June 2021, the FDA approved Aduhelm (aducanumab) for the treatment of early-stage Alzheimer’s disease and MCI
+In June 2021, the FDA approved the new Alzheimer’s drug Aduhelm (aducanumab).
+This is great for Springfield residents and beyond as Aduhelm treatment works against the early-stage of Alzheimer’s disease and MCI.

 The broad scope of services available under one roof at Sharlin Health and Neurology, located in the Springfield/Ozark area, incorporates cutting-edge diagnostics and treatments for Alzheimer’s disease.
 Put in another way, my solutions give you access to all the support and services you could possibly need.
 As a primary investigator in several clinical trials, I am proud to be a leader in emerging treatments for Alzheimer’s and Mild Cognitive Impairment.
 You won’t find another clinic in Southwest Missouri with more experience in the assessment and management of this disease, especially one that includes groundbreaking anti-amyloid therapy.